pcompassion/open-investing-doc/content/finance/2023-11-17-derivative.md

     Where one reason from the assumption (or principle) that no arbitrage gain is possible.
     -   It is clear we can not apply the same model to an asset where enter/exit is not so easy.
     -   Buying a ticket and short selling a ticket doesn't cost one much effort.
 So it is a better candidate to apply the P1 model.
+-   I can't buy that the price is already reflecting all the future information.
 -   There's no doubt it's a sane model.
 And I don't know if there can be nicer model yet reflects the reality as well as the P1.
 Just not sure how close it is.

+When we invest on something, we have a different expectation (not just the \\(E\\) but also various qualities).
+I think that might indicate how far the real world is from the model.